jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2/index.md

   - PyFlink
   - Python
   - Kpow
-authors:
-  - JaehyeonKim
-images: []
 description: Connect a PyFlink app to an IAM authenticated MSK cluster, building a custom uber jar because Amazon Managed Service for Apache Flink takes only one jar.
 ---
+A Kafka cluster on Amazon MSK is authenticated by IAM, and the app needs an additional jar dependency for it.
+As [Amazon Managed Service for Apache Flink](https://aws.amazon.com/about-aws/whats-new/2023/08/amazon-managed-service-apache-flink/) does not allow you to specify multiple pipeline jar files, we have to build a custom Uber Jar that combines multiple jar files.
 In this series of posts, we discuss a Flink (Pyflink) application that reads/writes from/to Kafka topics.
 In part 1, an app that targets a local Kafka cluster was created.
 In this post, we will update the app by connecting a Kafka cluster on Amazon MSK.
-The Kafka cluster is authenticated by IAM and the app has additional jar dependency.
-As [Amazon Managed Service for Apache Flink](https://aws.amazon.com/about-aws/whats-new/2023/08/amazon-managed-service-apache-flink/) does not allow you to specify multiple pipeline jar files, we have to build a custom Uber Jar that combines multiple jar files.
 Same as part 1, the app will be executed in a virtual environment as well as in a local Flink cluster for improved monitoring with the updated pipeline jar file.

 * [Part 1 Local Flink and Local Kafka](/blog/2023-08-17-getting-started-with-pyflink-on-aws-part-1)
 * [Part 2 Local Flink and MSK](#) (this post)